by Svetlana Cheusheva, updated on

 Whichever approach you opted for, configure and copy two Data Validation rules like explained in Steps 2 - 4 above, and the newly added items will be displayed in the drop-down lists without any extra effort on your side!

-That is my go-to for making a multiple drop down list in Excel.
+That is my go-to for making a multi-level dropdown for every row in Excel.
 Hopefully, this solution will be useful for you too.
 Anyway, I thank you for reading and hope to see you on our blog next week!

 Multiple rows dependent drop-down (.xlsx file)